MicrosoftDocs/azure-docs/articles/automation/automation-manage-send-joblogs-log-analytics.md

 1. Enter a setting name in the **Diagnostic setting name** if it doesn't already have one.

-   You can also see all categories of Logs and metrics.
+   You can also view all categories of Logs and metrics.

    :::image type="content" source="media/automation-manage-send-joblogs-log-analytics/view-diagnostic-setting.png" alt-text="Image alt text.":::